Alachisoft/NCache-Solutions/eShopOnContainers/README.md

 - In the **docker-compose.override.yml** file, make the necessary changes for the NCache cache ID and IP addresses.
 	-   Make sure to set boolean values concerned with enabling/disabling NCache caching to **true**.
 	-   For the cache serving as the pub/sub messaging broker, the IP addresses are given as **xxxx.xxxx.xxxx.xxxx-yyyy.yyyy.yyyy.yyyy**.
-Individual IP addresses are seperated by a hyphen so you can add as many nodes in the NCache cluster as you want.
+Individual IP addresses are separated by a hyphen so you can add as many nodes in the NCache cluster as you want.
 	-   For the caches used for object caching, EF Core caching and those serving as Data Protection Key providers, the IP addresses are similarly given as **aaaa.aaaa.aaaa.aaaa-bbbb.bbbb.bbbb.bbbb**.

-- Make sure that Docker is running.
+- Make sure that Docker is running in Linux mode.
+Information for running the application using windows containers can be found [here](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Windows-setup).
-- Make sure to have a working internet connection for any Docker image pulls.
+- Make sure to have a working Internet connection for any Docker image pulls from external registries.
 - From the command shell, go to the root directory of the solution where the docker compose files are located and run the following script to build and run the containers:

 ```batchfile
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up
 ```

 ## Additional Resources